Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 - CT scan or MRI scan (if you haven’t had one in the last 4 weeks)

-- A special CT scan that takes very detailed pictures of your lungs (lung high resolution computerised tomography or HRCT)
+You may have a special CT scan that takes very detailed pictures of your lungs (lung high resolution computerised tomography or HRCT) - your doctor will tell you if you need to have this scan.

-If you are 1 of the 12 people who join the trial when researchers are giving people the highest dose of AZD0424, you will also have 1 of the following
+If you are 1 of up to 6 people who join the trial when researchers are giving people the highest dose of AZD0424, you will also have to have a

 You go to hospital to have your first dose of AZD0424.
 You must not eat anything from the night before.
 You go back for blood tests on the following 2 days.